PedroChaps/2024-ETH-NetSec-Exam-Anki/README.md

   ![alt text](README_media/party.png)
 - Be sure to follow the [Anki format](#ankis-format) and create the relevant Anki cards
 - Export them (check the [How to export](#how-to-export) section for help)
-- Create a branch, commit to it, and do an MR when the deck is ready!
+- Create a branch, add the deck and remove the associated `TODO_<type><nr>_XXX.apkg` file, commit, and do an MR when the deck is ready!

 ## Anki's format